ericmdantas/aliv/README.md

 ## what?

-Simple, small and intuitive one liner live-reloading Node.js server.
+Tiny, yet powerful and intuitive one liner live-reloading Node.js server.

 ## why?